 2. Energy Efficiency

-Implementing energy-saving measures, such as using LED lighting or upgrading HVAC systems, can help to reduce power expenditures.
+Implementing energy-saving measures, such as using LED lighting or upgrading HVAC systems, can help reduce power expenditures.
 Small modifications, such as turning off equipment while not in use, can help to minimize energy use.
 These measures help to save costs while also promoting environmental sustainability.

 3. Outsourcing